denten-books/plain-text/4-sign.md

 The author could now think two thoughts at the same time if you will, documenting both at different parts of the file as one would on a sketch pad or in a notebook.
-The author suggests that this new way asynchronous and multithreaded way of writing better resembles the natural, spontaneous operation of the human mind.
+The author suggests that this new way asynchronous and multi-threaded way of writing better resembles the natural, spontaneous operation of the human mind.

 Interested in documenting such empirical phenomenological reflections of